o3de/o3de.org/content/docs/userguide/waf/artifacts-cache.md

 The Waf artifacts cache feature has the following Waf options:

-**\-\-artifacts\-cache** – Specifies a string that represents the artifacts cache path\.
+**\-\-artifacts\-cache** - Specifies a string that represents the artifacts cache path\.
 The cache path can be any directory path on local disk or on a net share\.
 The default value is the empty string \(""\)\.
 If the option is not set or empty, the artifacts cache is not used\.

-**\-\-artifacts\-cache\-restore** – If true, the task's target output files are copied from the artifacts cache before the task is run\.
+**\-\-artifacts\-cache\-restore** - If true, the task's target output files are copied from the artifacts cache before the task is run\.
 The default value is false\.

-**\-\-artifacts\-cache–upload** – If true, the task's target output files are uploaded to the artifacts cache after the task is finished\.
+**\-\-artifacts\-cache-upload** - If true, the task's target output files are uploaded to the artifacts cache after the task is finished\.
 The default value is false\.

 **Example**
 The following command specifies the artifacts cache path as `E:\waf_artifacts_cache` and restores artifacts from cache on cache hit\.
 On cache miss, the command uploads the task's target output files to the artifacts cache after the task is finished\.